-We prepare management plans for estuaries, coastal systems and protected areas.
+We undertake studies pertaining to the sustainable use and management of estuaries, coastal systems, protected areas and range lands.
 We devise workable action plans, starting from a situation assessment and consultation with stakeholders to devising ecologically, socially and economically sound strategies for achieving desired objectives.
 We also produce environmental management plans to assist industry in mitigating the potential impacts of development and in meeting their environmental policy objectives.

 Marine ecological research & monitoring